25 Useful Things to Know Before You Visit Tromso (2024-2025)

 30 Useful Things to Know Before You Visit Tromso, Norway

-Unedited photo of the colorful skies in Tromso during polar nights in December
+Unedited photo of the skies in Tromso during polar nights in December

-This can make things rather challenging and I do recommend bringing along a tripod and remote for your camera in order to make things a bit easier.
+This can make things rather challenging and I do recommend bringing along a tripod and remote for your camera to make things a bit easier.

-Unedited photo of the northern lights in Tromso city
+Can you see the northern lights in the Tromso city center?

 Familiarize Yourself with the Norwegian Language